 - 2 (8.5) ounce packages Jiffy Corn Muffin Mix

-- Milk and eggs see corn muffin mix for amounts
+- 2 eggs (see corn muffin mix for amounts suggested)

 - 1 cup shredded Monterey jack cheese

 - sour cream, optional

 - Spray a large skillet with cooking spray and place over medium heat.
 Cook turkey, celery and onion until turkey, breaking up the turkey with a spoon, until it is cooked through.
 Drain off any excess grease and return the skillet to the heat.
 Add the garlic, chili powder, black pepper, cumin, and crushed red pepper.
 Cook and stir for 2 minutes.
 Stir in the tomato sauce, undrained chili beans with sauce and drained cannellini beans.
 Turn the heat down to low and allow to simmer while preparing cornbread.